eltrompetero/coniii/README.md

 The `Enumerate` solver needs the full system of nonlinear equations to be written out and solves those numerically.
 These equations must be written to file first.
-This can be done by going to the installation directory (usually found in the home directory under "anaconda/lib/python2.7/site-packages/coniii/"), opening the coniii directory and running
+This can be done by going to the installation directory, opening the coniii directory and running
->`mkdir ising_eqn
 >`python exact.py [N]`

 where `[N]` should be replaced by the size of the system.